We have name recognition

 Easily Apply

-Apply by November 1 or March 1 and start when you’re ready.
+Apply by February 1 and start in May.

 Applications to the Dietetic Internship program are conducted through the Academy of Nutrition and Dietetics’ Dietetic Internship Centralized Application Services (DICAS).
 Applicants should have have successfully completed at least a baccalaureate degree and meet the following criteria: